-- 1. Provide funding for one LME/MCO DSS Juvenile Justice Liaisons, one Family Navigator, one High-Fidelity Wraparound Team, and first three months of one targeted case manager or other configuration of staffing for tier 2. - 2.
-Arrange for and fund trainings for the case managers/care coordinators. - 3.
-Contract with a project manager to work with provider, trainers, LME/MCOs, juvenile justice, and Division of Social Services to implement and monitor the project. - 4.
-Work with The NC Child Treatment Program to convene training and certification process for trauma informed assessments.
+- 1. Provide funding for one LME/MCO DSS Liaison, and one Juvenile Justice Liaison, one Family Navigator, and one High Fidelity Wraparound Team - 2.
+Contract with a project manager to work with provider, trainers, LME/MCOs, juvenile justice, and Division of Social Services to implement and monitor the project. - 3.
+Work with the NC Child Treatment Program to convene training and certification process for trauma informed assessments.
 Conduct monthly (or as needed) conference calls and meetings with LME/MCO staff, provider, and local department of social services and juvenile justice.

-4. Eligibility
+3. Eligibility

-Eligible applicants are Local Management Entities-Managed Care Organizations (LME/MCOs).
-Local Management Entities-Managed Care Organizations are encouraged to review and consider submission of an application for these funds.
+Eligible applicants are LME/MCOs.
+LME/MCOs are encouraged to review and consider submission of an application for these funds.
 LME/MCOs must select a judicial district/s within their catchment area, and LME/MCO's are encouraged to select a judicial district where they already have a foundation of positive relationships with their local department of social services and juvenile justice and where there are providers with a proven record in serving youth involved in these systems.

-5. Federal Award Information
+4. Federal Award Information